ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

 Milestones as of August 26, 2026:
 - Connect to your local Bitcoin Node
 - Create Bitcoin addresses.
 For each Bitcoin address created, you get the Public Key and Private Key – this gives the true meaning of "Not your keys, not your Bitcoin".
-- Check your addresses balance and transaction details using your very own Bitcoin Block Explorer
+- Check your address balance and transaction details using your very own Bitcoin Block Explorer (via watch-only wallet)

 This update is limited to Bitcoin Testnet Taproot Key Path and Linux.